Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ## Customize Clipboard Content

-When a native `MessageBox` is displayed, the **Copy** (<kbd>Ctrl</kbd>+<kbd>C</kbd>) command will transfer the contents of the dialog to the system clipboard.
+When a native `MessageBox` is displayed, the copy (<kbd>Ctrl</kbd>+<kbd>C</kbd>) command will transfer the contents of the dialog to the system clipboard.
 [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) supports this feature as well.
 Since [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) also supports rich content of potentially complex control structures, it may not be possible to accurately translate the various properties to textual clipboard content.

-The properties in the following table have a corresponding string-based property that can be used to explicitly define the text to be placed on the system clipboard for that object when the **Copy** command is invoked.
+The properties in the following table have a corresponding string-based property that can be used to explicitly define the text to be placed on the system clipboard for that object when the copy command is invoked.

 | Property | Corresponding Clipboard Property |
 |-----|-----|